PGBSNH20/ludo-v2-group1/Documentation/LudoApiDocs/ludoApiDescription.md

 - `NewPlayer` - Creates a player and calls the CreateTokens method.
 Then sets the correct starting position for the active token.
 - `CreateTokens` - Creates a list of tokens of selected color for the player and assigns the correct route depending on the color choice.
 - `CreateRoute(TokenColor color)` and `GetRoute(int delta, int startColor)` - Create a route that depends on tokens color.
+#### Movement Class
+- `Move`(Board board, Player player, Token token, int dice) - Method for moving the token x amount of steps depending on the dice result.
 ### DataAccess Layer
 #### BoardRepo Class
 - ``GetAllBoards()`` - Returns all boards from database.
 - ``GetBoardByName(string name)`` - Returns the specified board from databas.
 - ``UpdateBoard(int id, Board board)`` - Updates board and returns completed task or task from exception.
 - ``AddBoard(Board board)`` - Adds board to database and returns completed task or task from exception.
-- ``Deleteboard(string name)`` - Finds the board and deletes it from the database, returns completed task or task from exception.
+- ``DeleteBoard(string name)`` - Finds the board and deletes it from the database, returns completed task or task from exception.
 #### GameRepo Class
 - ``GetGameByName(string name)`` - Returns the board by name and includes players and tokens, returns a ``board``.
 #### PlayerRepo Class